 “And what else?”
 Caines asks mysteriously.

 “It’s better if you tell me.
-I don’t want to guess until morning,” Christophe smiles.
+I don’t want to guess until morning,” Christopher smiles.

 “When a person is happy or sad, is on the brink of death or realizes they have passed a fatal moment and clung to life.
 When a mother reunites with her children after a long separation.
 When wives and daughters meet their husbands and fathers returning from war.
 What happens during this time?”